h2oai/sparkling-water/doc/src/site/sphinx/tutorials/ldap.rst

     import org.apache.spark.h2o._
     val hc = H2OContext.getOrCreate(spark)

 Or, you can also use setters available on ``H2OConf`` as:

 .. code:: scala

     import org.apache.spark.h2o._
-    val conf = new H2OConf(spark).setLoginConf("ldap.conf").setLdapLoginEnabled()
+    val conf = new H2OConf(spark).setLoginConf("ldap.conf").setUserName("username").setLdapLoginEnabled()
     val hc = H2OContext.getOrCreate(spark, conf)

-Later when accessing Flow, you will be asked for the username and password of a user available in your LDAP domain.
+Later when accessing Flow, you will be asked for the username and password of the user you specified in the configuration property `spark.ext.h2o.user.name` or via the method `setUserName`.

 Configuring LDAP in Python (PySparkling)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~